harryabbott/task/README.md

 - Disaster Recovery - S3 is automatically stored accross 3 AZ's per reigon, meaning it should be fairly reliable.

-- Deployments - I shall make a pipeline in the cloudformation template
+- Deployments - It wont have a pipeline that auto-deploys, however you can update the stack to pull the latest html

 - Testing - due to the simplicity of this, I'm confident it wont need any testing, as long as it works.